ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 **Large, structural changes to a design’s underlying semantics disrupts the mental model and muscle memory** of how many people who use screen readers operate an experience.
 It’s an act that I’m always nervous about undertaking.

 The calculated bet here is that the prominence of these components on these high-traffic areas means that understanding how to operate them becomes easier over time.
-I’ve also hedged that bet by including alternate ways of navigating the interactive list, including [using headings](https://webaim.org/projects/screenreadersurvey9/#finding) for each Commit, Issue, and Pull Request title.
+I’ve also hedged that bet by including alternate ways of navigating the interactive list, including [using headings](https://webaim.org/projects/screenreadersurvey9/#finding) for each Commit and Issue title.

 <figure
   role="figure"